 But leads don’t just fall from the sky (we wish!).
 Lead generation requires a well-thought-out strategy, persistence, and a deep understanding of one’s target audience.
 The good news is, it’s never too late to revamp your lead generation strategy.

-In this guide, we’re uncovering a tried and tested process for generating more B2B sales leads well into 2021.
+In this guide, we’re uncovering a tried and tested process for generating more B2B sales leads well into 2022 and beyond.
 With this process, you’ll be well prepared to streamline your lead gen system and keep your pipeline full after the new year.

 B2B Lead Generation: Quality vs Quantity

 In any discussion about lead generation, it’s necessary to determine whether your organization is in pursuit of more leads or better leads”¦ or both.
 Most B2B companies would probably state that they are in pursuit of both, but often this is not a necessity.
 Being clear about this from the beginning will play a huge role in your resulting lead generation strategy.